Note: text in square brackets is added for clarity and was not part of the location's name.Opened on the Glasgow, Paisley, Kilmarnock and Ayr Railway.

 This was a two platform station with the main building on the up platform.
 There was a goods yard at the north end, west side and approached from the north.
+The signal box was on the west side, located a little to the north of the passenger station where the goods yard line left the main line.
+The station was over a mile north west of the town, by road.

 Little remains of the station, although the road crossing at the south end of the site still loops round where the station was located.